trigram-mrp/fractureiser/docs/users.md

 Because of its behavior, we are **very confident** this is a **targeted attack against the modded Minecraft ecosystem**.
 It's quite bad.

-**Any download from CurseForge or the Bukkit plugin repository made during June 2023 should be treated as potentially malicious**.
+**Any download from CurseForge or the Bukkit plugin repository made from February to June 2023 should be treated as potentially malicious**.
 Some malware scanners have started adding signatures to their databases, but until this rolls out to all of them, please exercise caution.